What Is the Typical Age of Onset for Schizophrenia?

 Some scientists believe it has to do with development in an area of the brain called the frontal cortex.
 Others think it has to do with too many connections between nerve cells being eliminated as the brain matures.

 Hormones also play a major role in puberty.
 One theory is that women get schizophrenia later than men because they go through puberty earlier and the hormone estrogen might somehow protect them.
+Know how to recognize the signs of schizophrenia in teens.

 Early Warning Signs of Schizophrenia